 Just a few weeks to go before you meet your little ones!
 Today, your doctor will give you an important test to help ensure the well-being of your twins during delivery.
-He or she will also check your progress and answer any questions.
+They will also check your progress and answer any questions.

 What You Can Expect: